MiamiOH-CSE274/Portfolio/README.md

 * The call stack (not to be confused with the stack data structure!)

-The call stack is basically the list of actions (or requests) that the computer needs to handle, and the order in which it needs to handle them.
-When too many requests are made, we have "stack overflow."
+The call stack is a region in memory that sort of functions as a list of actions the computer needs to perform and the order in which those actions are to be completed.
+Variables created in the stack are statically allocated (basic declarations of ints and stuff).
+They only exist within scope of their particular methods and then are deleted immediately afterwards.
+The stack is used with a FILO mentality, it is memory associated with performing processes.

 * The heap (not to be confused with the heap data structure!)

-An allocated space for a program to do it's processing in, instead of on the stack/disk.
+The heap is a section of memory associated with storing data for later.
+Things here are carried out when they are needed.
+These variables are dynamically allocated, meaning that they have to be created on the heap with the "new" command and removed from the heap with "delete."
+(Although never really deleted, the space they took up is merely marked as reusable.)

 * Address